aihrig/TTA-LiveProject/README.md

 - [Data service](#data-service)

 ## Tile Component
-I built a component that would render a tile with an animated thumbnail image, short description and an external link (the restaurant or tour in this case), so that changes to the design could be easily made anywhere it was used.
+I wanted to have a component that would render a tile with an animated thumbnail image, short description and an external link (the restaurant or tour in this case), so that changes to the design would be reflected anywhere it was used.
 ```javascript
 import { Component, Input, OnInit } from '@angular/core';